rhododendrons beneath the birches

 Blaine House

-Augusta, Me., tours Wednesday-Friday, year round.
+Augusta, Me., tours Monday-Friday, year round.

 Cady’s Falls Botanical Garden